CurveDocs/curve-docs/docs/crvUSD/controller.md

     !!!warning
         The mechanisms of setting `extra_health` were introduced in an improved version of LLAMMA.
 Earlier deployed crvUSD or lending markets might not have this.

     Function to set `_value` as extra health for a user.
-Doing so will add a buffer to the loan a user creats which allows users to enter soft-liquidation with a higher health.
+Doing so will add a buffer to the loan a user creates which allows users to enter soft-liquidation with a higher health.

     Emits: `SetExtraHealth`